 Don’t let Calloway Lake’s modesty deceive you.

 Few points in history can be traced to a single, “big bang” beginning.
 But we can begin the story of Calloway Lake and the fort before Fort Worth on May 24, 1841 a few miles to the southwest on Village Creek.
-At that time and place General Edward H. Tarrant of the Republic of Texas militia led seventy volunteers from counties along the Red River in a punitive raid on Tonkawa, Caddo, and Cherokee Indians living in a string of villages along the creek.
-Early on May 24 the soldiers attacked the southernmost Indian village at the site of today’s Arlington Lake.
+At that time and place General Edward H. Tarrant of the Republic of Texas militia led seventy volunteers from counties along the Red River in a punitive raid on Tonkawa, Caddo, and Cherokee living in a string of villages along the creek.
+Early on May 24 the soldiers attacked the southernmost village at the site of today’s Arlington Lake.
 The soldiers encountered only light opposition as they captured the village, in part because many braves were away on a buffalo hunt at the time.
-Some soldiers rode off in pursuit of Indians who had fled the village.
+Some soldiers rode off in pursuit of Native Americans who had fled the village.
 Tarrant and other soldiers remained behind at the captured village.
 Captains James Bourland, John Bunyan Denton, and Henry Stout led scouts north along the creek, encountering increasingly larger villages and heavier resistance as they traveled.
-In a running gun battle south of the Trinity River Indian gunfire injured Henry Stout and Captain John Griffin.
-Methodist circuit rider/Indian fighter John Bunyan Denton was shot and killed—the only white fatality.
-Among the Indians a dozen were killed and many more injured.
+In a running gun battle south of the Trinity River Native American gunfire injured Henry Stout and Captain John Griffin.
+Methodist circuit rider/Native American fighter John Bunyan Denton was shot and killed—the only white fatality.
+Among the Native Americans a dozen were killed and many more injured.

 In response to the resistance met that day at the Battle of Village Creek, General Tarrant ordered a fort built in the area to protect current white settlers and to encourage new white settlers.
 Tarrant brevetted Jonathan Bird of Bowie County to the rank of major and assigned him to build and garrison the fort.
 Bird was born in Tennessee in 1783.
 By October 1841 about forty volunteers of the Fourth Brigade of the Texas militia—Bird’s company and Captain Alexander W. Webb’s company—had built a log blockhouse surrounded by trenches and a few outbuildings enclosed in a picket stockade.
 The fort was located on the north side of Calloway Lake.
 The crescent-shaped lake provided protection from attack from the south.